milsawicki/tasty-watchlist/README.md

     # or over SSH:
     git git@github.com:milsawicki/tasty-watchlist.git
     ```
-2. Remember to include .env file in project catalog!
-Secret variables can be found in .env.sample.
-You can insert your keys there, or ask the project administrator to share them.
+2. Remember to include `.env` file in project catalog!
+You can find .env template file in the root project directory named `.env.sample`. **Remember to fill them**.
 Secrets are read and provided to the project using [Arkana](https://github.com/rogerluan/arkana)

 3. Run `bundle install` to install the required Ruby gems, including specific versions of tools like Arkana mentioned above.